 - Make these roasted sprouts a little more indulgent by adding some chopped bacon just before roasting.

-- We also like adding a sprinkling of grated parmesan on the hot brussel sprouts just before serving.
+- We also like adding a sprinkling of grated Parmesan on the hot sprouts just before serving.

 Ingredients needed to make a Balsamic Roasted Brussel Sprouts (serves 2)